Hearing loss: Epidemiology

-In the United States hearing is one of the health outcomes measure by the National Health and Nutrition Examination Survey (NHANES), a survey research program conducted by the National Center for Health Statistics.
+In the United States, hearing is one of the health outcomes measured by the National Health and Nutrition Examination Survey (NHANES), a survey research program conducted by the National Center for Health Statistics.
 It examines health and nutritional status of adults and children in the United States.
-Data from the United States in 2011-2012 found that rates of hearing loss has declined among adults aged 20 to 69 years, when compared with the results from an earlier time period (1999-2004).
+Data from the United States in 2011–2012 found that rates of hearing loss have declined among adults aged 20 to 69 years, when compared with the results from an earlier time period (1999–2004).
 It also found that adult hearing loss is associated with increasing age, sex, ethnicity, educational level, and noise exposure.
 Nearly one in four adults had audiometric results suggesting noise-induced hearing loss.
 Almost one in four adults who reported excellent or good hearing had a similar pattern (5.5% on both sides and 18% on one side).
-Among people who reported exposure to loud noise at work, almost one third had such changes.
+Among people who reported exposure to loud noise at work, almost one-third had such changes.

 Social and cultural aspects

 People with extreme hearing loss may communicate through sign languages.
 Sign languages convey meaning through manual communication and body language instead of acoustically conveyed sound patterns.
-This involves the simultaneous combination of hand shapes, orientation and movement of the hands, arms or body, and facial expressions to express a speaker's thoughts.
+This involves the simultaneous combination of hand shapes, orientation, and movement of the hands, arms, or body, and facial expressions to express a speaker's thoughts.
 "Sign languages are based on the idea that vision is the most useful tool a deaf person has to communicate and receive information".

 Deaf culture refers to a tight-knit cultural group of people whose primary language is signed, and who practice social and cultural norms which are distinct from those of the surrounding hearing community.
 This community does not automatically include all those who are clinically or legally deaf, nor does it exclude every hearing person.
 According to Baker and Padden, it includes any person or persons who "identifies him/herself as a member of the Deaf community, and other members accept that person as a part of the community," an example being children of deaf adults with normal hearing ability.
 It includes the set of social beliefs, behaviors, art, literary traditions, history, values, and shared institutions of communities that are influenced by deafness and which use sign languages as the main means of communication.
 Members of the Deaf community tend to view deafness as a difference in human experience rather than a disability or disease.
 When used as a cultural label especially within the culture, the word deaf is often written with a capital D and referred to as "big D Deaf" in speech and sign.
 When used as a label for the audiological condition, it is written with a lower case d.

-There also multiple educational institutions for both deaf and Deaf people, that usually use sign language as the main language of instruction.
+Multiple educational institutions for both deaf and Deaf people usually use sign language as the main language of instruction.
 Famous institutions include Gallaudet University and the National Technical Institute for the Deaf in the US, and the National University Corporation of Tsukuba University of Technology in Japan.